-In response to the Centers for Medicare and Medicaid Services (CMS) September 2000 Clinical Research Policy National Coverage Decision (NCD), Johns Hopkins Medicine has determined that effective July 1, 2008, all new clinical research protocols are required to have a completed Prospective Reimbursement Analysis (PRA).
+In response to the Centers for Medicare and Medicaid Services (CMS) September 2000 Clinical Research Policy National Coverage Decision (NCD), Johns Hopkins Medicine has determined that effective July 1, 2008, all new clinical research protocols that have the potential to generate a patient care charge at any Johns Hopkins Medicine facility, are required to have a completed Prospective Reimbursement Analysis (PRA).
 The PRA is a systematic review of the protocol, consent form, budget and contract (if applicable) to ensure that these documents are consistent and provide appropriate support and justification for the billing of hospital and professional fee patient care services.
 The PRA is a comprehensive analysis to identify standard of care and research patient care services and incorporates Medicare coverage principles.

 A Clinical Research Coverage Analyst from the Office of Research Administration - Clinical Research Support Services will perform a PRA on all new protocols submitted to the IRB to document and support standard of care vs. research patient care services and costs.
 Study goals and payment structure will also be reviewed.
 A Draft PRA will be submitted for the Principal Investigator’s (PI) approval.